donghao118/UrdCode/README.md

 ## How to Start

-For protocol details, refer to the [Tendermint Specification](./source/start.md)
+For protocol details and the way to deploy Urd, refer to the [Startup Guidelines](./source/start.md)